arthurrichards77/iterative-learning-control/README.md

 # iterative-learning-control

-Tested in Matlab R2016a on Linux
+Tested in Matlab R2016a on Linux and R2018a on Windows.

 ## Simulink implementation of iterative learning control (ILC)